 A bold paint color

 Do you ever see a matching bedroom set on the cover of a high end decor mag?
 No. And there's a reason for it.
 Do not.
 I repeat, do not buy a matching furniture set.
 Many people think that this must be the way to go because all of the pieces were made to match each other and were put together in a "showroom".
 I'm afraid not.
 Good design is built on layers (we'll touch on that later), and having a 5-piece matching set in any room only creates one, dull layer.

 If you have a matching set already, consider splitting it up into different rooms or changing out the hardware or finish on a few pieces.
 If cost is a reason you want to take this route, try looking for inexpensive second-hand pieces--Craigslist, thrift stores, and flea markets have great pieces you can use or refinish, often with better materials and prices than the "new" pieces you find today.
 The retailers listed below offer great prices on new items as well.

-3. Add texture.
-Just like with the furniture, you want varying pieces.
+Just like with the furniture, you want varying textures as well.
 Layer a jute rug atop your wood floors, woven pillows on your leather settee and a wool throw on your linen chair.
 Mixing and matching pillow fabrics is another great way to bring in textures.
 And don't forget about your walls!
-Textures aren't just limited to furniture and accessories.
+Texture isn't just limited to furniture and accessories.
 Ex.
 Add a unique trim detail or wooden planks to bring interest to your walls.